Joseph Clarence Smith Jr.: Background

 Joseph Clarence Smith Jr. was born in Arizona on June 15, 1949.
 Although details of his early life were sparse, Smith had a lengthy criminal history, culminating into serial rape and murder.

-In 1973, at the age of 24, Smith and his then 18-year-old wife picked up a 18-year-old female hitchhiker from New Mexico, and brought her to their home, where Smith raped the girl with the help of his wife.
+In 1973, at the age of 24, Smith and his then 18-year-old wife picked up an 18-year-old female hitchhiker from New Mexico, and brought her to their home, where Smith raped the girl with the help of his wife.
 The couple were later arrested and charged with two counts of rape, but in the end, the charges against Smith's wife were dismissed, while Smith was sentenced to concurrent prison terms of one year with five years of probation on February 17, 1974.
 Smith's wife divorced him while he was still in prison, and five months into his sentence, Smith was granted temporary release on a half-day work furlough until he was eventually released.